SMerrony/daikin2mqtt/USER_GUIDE.md

 In some modes, set temperature and set humidity are reported as "--", Daikink2MQTT will return 0 in these cases.

+The timestamp records when the data was collected from the unit.

 ### Sensor Message
 Published to subtopic `/sensors`
 ```